thevickypedia/gmail-connector/README.md

 ###### Additional args:
 - **body:** Body of the email.
 Defaults to blank.
 - **attachment:** Filename that has to be attached.
+- **filename:** Custom name for the attachment.
+Defaults to the attachment name itself.
+- **sender:** Name that has to be used in the email.
 - **cc:** Email address of the recipient to whom the email has to be CC'd.
 - **bcc:** Email address of the recipient to whom the email has to be BCC'd.